cgund98/cloud-render/README.md

 ### Create a new job
 Creating a new render job is quite simple inside the `Cloud Render > Jobs > New` panel.

+There are two options:
-There is only one option, `Render Animation`.
-If unchecked, the job will only render the current frame.
+* `Render Animation`: If unchecked, the job will only render the current frame.
 If checked, it will render the entire animation.
+* `Pack Resources`: If checked, the add-on will pack all external resources inside your blend file.
+It's recommended to keep this checked if possible.

 When you are ready, click `Create job`.
 This will do a few things:
-1. Pack all external resources inside your blend file.
+1. If checked, pack all external resources inside your blend file.
 This is the same as `File > External Data > Pack Resources`.
 2. Save the blend file.
 3. Upload the blend file to the cloud.
 4. For every frame that will be rendered, create a "batch job".
 Your job will render one frame at a time in parallel.